eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/module.md

 In both cases the file must be placed in the same folder as the `.jar` file it belongs to.
 The name of the `.jar` file itself and the folder structure must adhere to the same rules as those for `.car` files.

+Alternatively, you can use a [flat repository](../../interoperability/ceylon-on-jvm#flat_repositories) to define external `module.xml` or `module.properties` descriptors in a flat folder.

 ### Metamodel